Starring: Sentaro Fushimi, Ueki Motoharu, Nakajirô Tomita, and Chie Ueki

 Rating: Five of Ten Stars

-Teenaged wizard-ninja Torawakamaru (Fushimi) of the Koga Ninja Clan must unmask the treachery of traitors working with members of the nefarious Iga Ninja Clan and rescue the kidnapped daughter of a warlord and rescue a princess (Ueki) from deadly danger.
+Teenaged wizard-ninja Torawakamaru (Fushimi) of the Koga Clan must unmask the treachery of traitors working with members of the nefarious Iga Ninja Clan and rescue and rescue a princess (Ueki) from deadly danger.
 Along the way, he befriends a young Ninja wanna-be (Motoharu), who just happens to be the son of Torawakamaru's main foe (Tomita).
 Someone's not going to have a happy ending when it's all over....

 Much like zombies got a popular culture make-over in the 1960s--being transformed from relatively passive creatures of Voodoo spells, as seen in films like "White Zombie" into the spontaneously rising, murderous undead creatures that are the norm today, starting with "Night of the Living Dead"--so did Ninja morph from brightly clad war-wizards into the masked, shadow-draped assassins we are familiar with today.